 5

-Set in a former monastery, Hotel Costa del Sol Ramada is one of the grandest gay hotels in Cusco.
+Set in a former monastery, Costa del Sol Wyndham Cusco is one of the grandest gay hotels in Cusco.
 Decorated with both Colonial and Incan art, this property is a delight for LGBTQ travelers who love history and architecture.
-Its location close to Plaza De Armas only makes it all the better, especially since it’s set in serene surroundings.
-Incan ceramics and Spanish colonial portraits greet you at every turn.
-But it’s the two-story Shakespearean courtyard that’s the calling card.
-Even standard rooms feature iPod Dock alarm clocks, whitewashed walls, and Classic Andean trims of dark stained wood.
-If you want the best views, then go for the fourth-floor rooms that boast views of Cusco’s skyline.
-Sandy marble bathrooms complete the place.
+Its location close to Plaza De Armas only makes it all the better for us, especially since it’s set in serene surroundings.
+Incan ceramics and Spanish colonial portraits greeted us at every turn.
+But it’s the two-story Shakespearean courtyard that was the calling card.
+Even the standard rooms featured iPod Dock alarm clocks, whitewashed walls, and Classic Andean trims of dark-stained wood.
+However, we wanted amazing views, which is why we went for the fourth-floor Colonial Suite, which boasted amazing views of Cusco’s skyline.

-Despite no pool or fitness center, the hotel does well on amenities.
-For instance, there are lots of reading nooks and books to borrow.
-What’s more, there are even board games and lovely chess set for spending your time.
-There’s only one restaurant, but it serves delicious Peruvian food for lunch and dinner.
-Breakfast is an extensive buffet, and the adjacent bar serves a mean pisco sour.
+Even though it has no pool or fitness center, the hotel does well on amenities.
+We especially loved the reading nooks and all the books we could borrow and read.
+What’s more, there are even board games and a lovely chess set, so time at the hotel flew by.
+And even though there’s only one restaurant, it serves delicious Peruvian food for lunch and dinner.
+The breakfast might be an extensive buffet, but it’s the adjacent bar we also loved, which serves a mean pisco sour.

 Casa Andina Private Cusco